LalithRavi/AutoSwitchColorModes/README.md

 2. Copy SetConsole.exe to C:\Windows
 3. Copy AutoSwitchColorModes shortcut to Desktop

-There you go, you can automatically switch between light and dark modes.
+There you go, you can automatically switch between light and dark modes by double-clicking on the shortcut.